-The first button here links to the International Encyclopaedia of Surrealism, published in 2019, to which I have contributed an entry on Surrealism and Photography, plus an number of studies of individual photographers and film-makers.
+The first button links to the International Encyclopaedia of Surrealism, published in 2019, to which I contributed an entry on Surrealism and Photography, plus a number of studies of individual photographers and film-makers.

 After that is my professorial lecture ‘The Short History of Surrealist Photography’, delivered at the University of South Wales, Newport, in 1913.
 In those circumstances, it seemed appropriate to also include an account of my own engagement with that history.

-Some of these ideas also appear in the essay I wrote for the catalogue Forbidden Games, published by the Cleveland Museum of Art in 2014.
+Some of the ideas in that lecture also appeared in the essay I wrote for the catalogue Forbidden Games, published by the Cleveland Museum of Art in 2014.
 There, I related such general thoughts to specific images from the Raymond Collection of surrealist photography, now held in the museum collection.

 The largest exhibition of surrealist photography was La Subversion des images, mounted by the Centre Pompidou, Paris, in 2009.
 My review of the exhibition and its accompanying publication was published in Source, no. 63 (Summer 2010).